praveenscience/PHP-eCertificate-Generator/ReadMe.md

 # PHP eCertificate Generator

 This was created as part of Praveen's live stream on his [YouTube Channel](https://www.youtube.com/praveenscience?sub_confirmation=1).
+(Don't forget to star :star: the repo and subscribe to my YouTube channel to motivate me!)

 To watch the full live stream, check out: [Who says PHP is dead?
 Let's Generate eCertificates using PHP feat.
 Shrutika & Eddie Jaoude](https://youtu.be/895oblyUzX8).